turtle-27/turtle-27/README.md

 I am Nishant Kumar, a final year Undergraduate in Department of Computer Science and Engineering at Indian Institute of Technology, Delhi.

-My interests lie in the domain of Computer Science Engineering and currently learning in the field of Natural language processing (NLP) & I'm open to learn new things.
+My interests lie in the domain of Computer Science Engineering and currently learning in the field of Natural language processing (NLP).

 Here are my GitHub stats.
 Enjoy :)